For any further information

 That’s why with a regenerative therapy such as Rexon-Eye®, we believe it is necessary to create the best environmental conditions for the success of the treatment.

-Although many patients report an immediate benefit just after the first session, the action of Rexon-Eye® requires a physiological time for reactivating the cells, as well as the organism, needs to be well prepared to the healing process to obtain an effective and long-lasting result.
+Although many patients report an immediate benefit just after the first session, the action of Rexon-Eye® requires a physiological time for reactivating the cells and the body as well needs to be prepared for the healing process, to obtain effective and long-lasting results.